kirbyevanj/k-hhc/CI_CD_SETUP.md

 ## Troubleshooting

-### ARM64 Builds Are Slow
+### ARM64 Runner Availability
-This is expected.
-ARM64 builds on Linux use QEMU emulation, which is significantly slower than native execution.
+ARM64 builds use native GitHub-hosted runners (`ubuntu-24.04-arm`).
+If builds fail:
+- Verify runner availability in your repository settings
+- For private repositories, ensure you have GitHub Team or Enterprise plan
+- Check Actions billing for ARM64 minute quota
+- Public repositories have free access to ARM64 runners

 ### Python Wheel Build Fails
 - Ensure C++23 is supported on the platform